dudelovetech/EclipseImageJ1Plugin/README.md

 4. Plugins, scripts and macros are now displayed in their defined menus or submenus.

-5. All ImageJ Menus are updated dynamically to recognize copied scripts and macros instantly
+5. All ImageJ Menus are updated dynamically to recognize copied scripts and macros instantly.

 ### Installation: